bingkunxie/bingkunxie/README.md

-Hi there!
+Hi there🤗!
 My name is Bingkun Xie, a junior student of the University of Minnesota Twin Cities with a major in Computer Science B.A.
 I use he/him pronouns.
-I'm also an IBO of Amway, ask me about the oppotunity to be my business partner!
+I'm also an IBO of Amway, ask me about the oppotunity to be my business partner!🤩
 <!--
 **bingkunxie/bingkunxie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.